Archaeological Sites

 The Colosseum (or Flavian Amphitheater) is the most visited monument in Italy and a true icon of this country.
 Elected one of the “New 7 Wonders of the World”, this oval amphitheater is also a masterpiece of architecture and a symbol of the Roman Empire.
 The Colosseum was built in the 1st century AD, to host great public shows (such as gladiator games and animal hunts).
 Located in the largest archaeological complex of Ancient Rome, it’s still the largest amphitheater in the world!

-Colosseum: Best Tips For Visiting In 2024 VIEW POST
+Colosseum: Best Tips For Visiting This Year VIEW POST

 Scroll to Top